Finite volume schemes and Lax-Wendroff consistency

 which implies that

-leading to the convergence of the scheme.
-This example shows that on the one hand the direction $\Leftarrow$ of \eqref{betise} is not true, and that on the other hand the Lax-Richtmyer theorem cannot be applied directly to obtain the convergence of such a scheme, since the scheme is not consistent in the sense above defined.
+leading to the convergence of the scheme in the same sense as above.
+This example shows that on the one hand the direction $\Leftarrow$ of \eqref{betise} is not true, and that on the other hand the Lax-Richtmyer theorem cannot be applied directly to obtain the convergence of such a scheme, since the scheme is not consistent in the above defined sense.
 In fact, the scheme \eqref{eq:vfstandard} is the 1D upwind FV scheme with the control volumes $]\frac {x_{i-1} + x_{i}} 2,\frac {x_{i} + x_{i+1}} 2[$, as shown in the next section.
 In the scheme \eqref{eq:fdmstandard}, the partial derivative $\partial_x u$ is upwinded.
 In the scheme \eqref{eq:vfstandard}, the unknown $u$ itself is upwinded.

 Note that the equivalence \eqref{betise} also does not hold in the case of an elliptic operator, see the example of a non uniform 1D mesh in \cite{matapli} or \cite[section 5.2]{book}.
 For the analysis of such schemes, other notions must be introduced, and it seems that Peter D. Lax first identified them, in collaboration with B. Wendroff.